bugsnag/bugsnag-ruby/README.md

     end
     ```

-    If you don't configure the api_key, the Bugsnag module will read the `BUGSNAG_API_KEY`
+    The Bugsnag module will read the `BUGSNAG_API_KEY` environment variable if you
-    environment variable.
+    do not configure one automatically.

 4.  **Rack/Sinatra apps only**: Activate the Bugsnag Rack middleware